Toloka/WSDMCup2023/README.md

 ## Dataset

 Our dataset consists of the images associated with textual questions.
 One entry (instance) in our dataset is a question-image pair labeled with the ground truth coordinates of a bounding box containing the visual answer to the given question.
 The images were obtained from a CC BY-licensed subset of the Microsoft Common Objects in Context dataset, [MS COCO](https://cocodataset.org/).
 All data labeling was performed on the Toloka crowdsourcing platform, <https://toloka.ai/>.
 The entire dataset can be downloaded at <https://doi.org/10.5281/zenodo.7057740>.
+We also uploaded our dataset to [Kaggle](https://www.kaggle.com/datasets/dustalov/toloka-wsdm-cup-2023-vqa) and [GitHub Packages](https://github.com/Toloka/WSDMCup2023/pkgs/container/wsdmcup2023).

 Licensed under the Creative Commons Attribution 4.0 License.
 See LICENSE-CC-BY.txt file for more details.